 I had no confidence in my own existence as a human being, let alone in caring for another one.
-I was uncomfortable in my own skin, and it was that fact that made me say, “Ok, Vickie, this is more than baby blues.
-This is not you.
-Something is very wrong.”
+I was uncomfortable in my own skin, and I couldn’t see a way out.

-So after talking with my family and my doctor, I got help.
+So, I got help.
 It was the absolute best decision I have ever made when it came to my daughter.
-I answered a questionnaire, was diagnosed with postpartum depression, and prescribed the lowest dose of a mild anti-depressant.
+I answered a questionnaire, was diagnosed with PPD, and prescribed the lowest dose of a mild anti-depressant.

 Ladies, it saved my life.